mikegoatly/FirestoreSharp/README.md

 # FirestoreSharp

+> This is very early stage work-in-progress.
+The API and design are not finalized and are subject to change.

 This project is an open source .NET emulator for Google Cloud Firestore.
 It is designed to provide a local development environment for testing and development purposes without the need to connect to the actual Firestore service.